 There is a bit of background on Chrome and Chromium, that you might want to know (if so, click Show more).

 If you really like Chrome for its speed, features and add-ons, you can continue using Chrome.
-However, make sure to configure it appropriately.
-Here are a few suggestions:
+Either use ungoogled-chromium, or use the official Google Chrome version, configuring it appropriately.
+Here are a few configuration suggestions:

 - Use the startpage.com or Duck Duck Go Chrome plug-in as default search provider.